ncayllahua/GigisPizzaHOL/hol5967_userguide.md

 ![](./media/image312.png)

-Click on SIGN IN and finally you are logged in Kube Dashboard:
+Click on SIGN IN button and finally you are logged in Kube Dashboard:

 ![](./media/image90.png)